-This complete guide to marijuana strains will go over, in detail, everything you should be considering when trying to get the dankest of the dank, high quality marijuana.
+This complete guide to cannabis strains will go over, in detail, everything you should be considering when trying to get the dankest of the dank, high quality cannabis.
 You’ll learn all about what the difference is between sativas, indicas, and hybrids.
-Whether you’re new to marijuana or you’re a seasoned cannaseur, here is your complete guide to marijuana strains.
+Whether you’re new to cannabis or you’re a seasoned cannaseur, here is your complete guide to cannabis strains.
 We hope that it helps you learn everything that you need to know for the next time you purchase your medicine.

 Before you start

-It’s best to start small if you’re new to using top shelf marijuana strains.
+It’s best to start small if you’re new to using top shelf cannabis strains.
 You should slowly ease yourself into feeling the effects as many of these high quality strains may cause unfavorable side effects like paranoia and anxiety, like we previously mentioned.
 Even the most seasoned tokers can be affected differently from strain to strain.
 When you finally get to ingest your weed, pick a place that is comfortable for you.
 You’re going to want some space to relax and start small when you’re smoking super strong weed for the first time.
 Explore strains that might be right for you.
 Do your research.

 Types of Strains